 First of all, the prices are actually really reasonable.
 For the quality and size of the cakes, it’s actually cheaper than I’d expect, considering general LA prices.
 Second of all, everything is beautiful, living up to the hype of pretty French patisserie.
 Third of all, everything tastes amazing.
-This is an underdog to Bottega Louie‘s dominance worth rooting for.
+Fourth, the amazing owners and geniuses behind the desserts are also the sweetest and most welcoming people that make even newcomers feel like regulars.
+This is an underdog to Bottega Louie’s dominance worth rooting for.

 So there you have it.
 West LA’s best kept secret.

 |Address||11301 W Olympic Blvd UNIT 123, Los Angeles, CA 90064|

 |Hours||11am – 9pm Tuesday through Thursday and Sundays|

 COVID Hours: 10:30am – 5pm Friday – Sundays only, pick up and delivery available